 How much Resistant Starch should you consume?

 How we respond to RS varies by the type.
-One might notice more side effects when consuming RS3 (versus RS1, RS2, RS4).
+One might notice more side effects when consuming RS3 (versus RS1, RS2, and RS4).
 Our ability to ferment RS can increase over time, making it possible to adapt to a higher RS intake.

 RS seems to be tolerated best when: